 For landlords in Oregon, all residential units must currently have CO detectors.
-If you are currently renting property in Oregon, please contact me and I’d be happy to forward the requirements for you.
+If you are currently renting a property in Oregon, please contact me and I’d be happy to forward the requirements to you.

 Have more questions or want professional advice on buying or selling a home?

 Contact us at [email protected] or (503) 926-5213.
 We’re here to address all your real estate needs!